christiansatumich/Announcements/README.md

 ## 🔁 Recurring
 - 🙌 **Revive!**
     - Every Thu at 7:30PM from Sep 4 - Nov 20 in the Michigan Union, 2nd floor (Room 2210 ABC).
 Only exception is Sep 18 (Wolverine Room, 3rd floor)
-    - Optional bring-your-own-dinner time before Revive each week at 6:30PM in the Union, 1st floor at the back of Panera.
 - 🙌 **Sunday Service**
     - 11AM - 12PM at [1001 Green Rd](https://maps.app.goo.gl/oLEnSGYD7tf69Gjz7).
 Contact for details.
 - 🏠 **Weekly Home Gatherings** (contact for details and rides!)